 - not creating unnecessary sounds

-- not putting equipment on the incubator as this can increase the sound level inside the incubator
+- not putting equipment on the incubator as this can increase the sound level inside

 - checking the alarm limits so they do not go off too easily